ipfs/ipfs-docs/docs/concepts/glossary.md

 ### IPLD

 The InterPlanetary Linked Data (IPLD) model is a set of specifications in support of decentralized data structures for the content-addressable web.
-Key features are interoperable protocols, easily upgradeable, backwards compatible.
+Key features are interoperable protocols, easily upgradeable, backward compatible.
 A single namespace for all hash-based protocols.
 [More about IPLD](https://ipld.io/)

 ### IPNS